A-J-F-Mackintosh/syngraph/README.md

 # Help

-Syngraph is still under activate development.
+Syngraph is still under active development.
 Please open an issue if you have any questions about running the software or interpreting your results.